christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

   }
 }
 ```
 As you can see we are doing everything wrong here.
 This is not readable, declarative, composable or testable.
 But there is actually one benefit.
-Everything that happens when you call **loadData** is defined in one file.
-If we would push our side effects "to the edge of the application" this would look more like:
+Everything that happens when you call **loadData** is defined in one file and in order.
+If we would push our side effects "to the edge of the application" this would look more like, showing some parts of the flow:

 ```javascript